 Mariusz Błaszczak made the declaration in an interview with public broadcaster Polish Radio on Thursday.

-Thursday is day 155 of the Russian invasion of Ukraine.
+Thursday is day 337 of Russia’s war against Ukraine.